 It is strongly recommended that Mathematics 2122A/B be completed in the year of entry into the module.

-Note: Students intending to pursue graduate studies in Pure Mathematics should take the Honors Specialization in Mathematics module.
+Note: Students intending to pursue graduate studies in Pure Mathematics should take the Honours Specialization in Mathematics module.